ieb/NmeaApp/README.md

 To use NMEA0183 provide a NMEA0183 source on a serial port, and modify the code to enable NMEA0183 processing. search for props.enableNMEA0183.

+# ChromeOS

+To allow the Can device to be passed through to the linux container enable the Chrome OS flags

+     #permissive-usb-passthrough
+     #cras-split-alsa-usb-internal

+Restart.
+If you dont get a popup to attach the device to linux when plugged in, restart again.
+If you get an error about the DISPLAY not being set restart again.

+Do not set #enable-unrestricted-usb as this seems to deny Linux the ability to run any apps that use the display.

+ChromeOS is flaky, mostly because its been so locked down that a lot of things that normally work, dont, especially anything that Google in their wisdom thought no one would need.
+Turns out, not every USB device is a hard disk!

 # Plans/Todo

 * [x] Fixed tcp server